TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-S2/S2 Mini/README.md

 Once the ESPHome firmware has been successfully uploaded via USB at least **once**, you can use *Over-The-Air (OTA)* updates for future firmware uploads.
 This approach bypasses the *S2 Mini USB incompatibilities* entirely for subsequent updates.

+## Manually Enabling Firmware Update Mode
+If your *development environment* does not automatically switch to *firmware upload mode*, enable *firmware upload mode manually* before trying to upload new firmware:

+1. Keep the button `0` pressed
+2. Push the button `RST`
+3. Release the button `0`

+Once the firmware has been uploaded, manually press `RST` once (without pressing `0`) to exit *firmware upload mode* and run the newly uploaded firmware.

+> [!TIP]
+> Whether or not your development board handles this switch auto-magically may depend on a variety of factors, including the correct board definition you selected.

 ## Materials